cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Mindcode provides a mechanism of encoding a custom instruction not known to Mindcode.
 Using custom instructions is useful in only a few cases:

+1. You want to use instructions provided by a Mindustry mod.
-1. A new version of Mindustry (either an official release, or a bleeding edge version) creates new instructions not known to Mindcode.
+2. A new version of Mindustry (either an official release, or a bleeding edge version) creates new instructions not known to Mindcode.
-2. An instruction was not implemented correctly in Mindcode and a fix is not available.
+3. An instruction was not implemented correctly in Mindcode and a fix is not available.
-3. Mindustry got updated to allow new instructions created by mods, and there are mods with their own instructions.

 Custom instructions may interact with Mindustry World or provide information about Mindustry World.
 If an instruction alters the program flow (for example, if a new function call instruction was added to Mindustry Logic), it cannot be safely encoded using this mechanism.
 In addition, some custom instructions might break existing optimizations through their side effects.

 Custom instructions are created using the `mlog()` function:

 * The first argument to the `mlog` function needs to be a string literal.
 This literal is the instruction code.
-* All other arguments must be either literals, or user variables.
+* All other arguments must be either keywords, literals, or user variables.
+  * Keyword: the keyword is used as an instruction argument (without the Mindcode specific `:` prefix).
+No `in` or `out` modifiers may be used.
   * String literal: the text represented by the string literal is used as an instruction argument.
 If the `in` modifier is used, the string literal will be used as an argument including the enclosing double quotes.
   * Numeric literal: all other literals must not be marked with either modifier.
 The primary use for numeric literals is to provide fill-in values (typically zeroes) for unused instruction parameters.
   * User variable: the variable is used as an instruction argument.
 The argument must use the `in` and `out` modifier to inform Mindcode how the corresponding instruction argument behaves: